 At the top of Axel´s action list is drainage and dewatering systems.
 Since 2014, the farm thereby have invested in new drainage systems for 60 hectares, and 3.5 kilometre dewatering diches have been cleaned.
 Additionally, some water management issues have been fixed in the field.
 According to Axel, drainage is key to success.

 – We have come a long way regarding the drainage and water management system of our fields, but we still have a way to go, Axel comments the efforts so far.

-Väderstad Farm is planning to conduct more drainage activities, but for the moment a greater focus is put on targeted activities in the fields.
-To enhance the pH-levels and to gain soil structure Axel also has spread lime prior to drilling on several hectares.
+Further on, Väderstad Farm are planning to conduct some more drainage activities, but for the moment a greater focus is put on targeted activities in the fields.
+To enhance the pH-levels and to gain soil structure Axel have also spread lime prior to drilling on several hectares.

 Long term philosophy

-– I',m trying to incorporate a long-term philosophy to everything I do at the farm.
-As an effect of the actions that we have made so far, the figures are already starting to point in the right direction, says Axel.
+– I try to incorporate a long-term philosophy to everything I do at the farm.
+As an effect of the actions that we have made so far, the figures already are starting to point at the right direction, says Axel.